WisdomTree And Currency Hedging

 - The potential for higher returns given relative valuations

-But these opportunities come with additional risks—one of which is currency fluctuations.
-While currency can sometimes push equity returns higher, it can often pull returns down—and these fluctuations are typically a source of uncertainty.
+But these opportunities come with additional risks—one of the most significant of which can be fluctuations from currency risk.
+While currency can sometimes push equity returns higher, it can often pull returns down introducing a challenging source of uncertainty.

 Currency hedging is a strategy designed to mitigate the impact of currency or foreign exchange (FX) risk on international investments returns.
-Popular methods for hedging currency are forward contracts, spot contracts, and foreign currency options.
+Popular methods for managing currency risk are forward contracts or FX options.

 WHY HEDGE CURRENCIES?

 Imagine you’re on an airplane heading from New York to Los Angeles.
 The jet stream, which flows from west to east, is creating a headwind that slows down the airplane and makes the flight take about 6½ hours.
 Your return trip, however, will only take about 5½ hours, because the jet stream now acts as a tailwind that helps propel the plane forward.
 Currencies are exactly the same.
 Sometimes they are the tailwind helping push the security forward, and sometimes they are the headwind holding it back.
 But either way, they always make the ride more turbulent.

 Even the most sophisticated investors can overlook how currency is affecting them if their investment is in U.S. dollars.
 If you’ve ever traveled abroad, you know that sometimes your dollar buys more, and the goods you purchase seem inexpensive—and sometimes the opposite is true.
 This is because of fluctuations in the strength of the dollar compared to the currency of the country where you are purchasing goods or making investments.
 These types of currency differences can impact the value of your investment over time.

 Because currency may move in waves, trending one way or the other, it can significantly impact your investments over certain periods.
 Predicting which way it will go, especially in the short term, is particularly challenging.